Tips for Buying a House as an Unmarried Couple: 5 dumb moves

 Don’t do it!
 Seriously, it’s so stupid.
 Even though it has worked out for us (fingers crossed!).
 If our relationship had ended badly, or just ended, the repercussions would have been devastating.

-Breakups are terrible experiences for your mental well being, but the financial ramifications involved with a home investment gone badly are hard to come back from, especially if one party feels betrayed, and takes the other person to the bank.
+Breakups can be terrible experiences for your mental well being, but the financial ramifications involved with a home investment gone badly are hard to come back from, especially if one party feels betrayed, and takes the other person to the bank.

 Breakup vengeance is a real thing.
 Don’t involve such a hefty investment on something as fragile as a relationship.
 No one ever thinks they are going to breakup, but sometimes life doesn’t happen how we intend it to.